controller-logger/controller-logger/readme.md

 A Java library to ease life of web developers by providing automatic logging of input-output for controllers.
 Logged items include all parameters, returned value and some context data such as web request URL and user's username.

+### Features

+1. Automaticcally logs all APIs including input and output.
+1. Automatically logs errors occuring in API.
+1. No side-effect in actual API implementation due to AOP logic.
+1. Automatically binds to new APIs thanks to AOP weaving.
+1. Displays file size if one of the API input or output is any file object.
+1. Works with integration testing.
+1. Detects mocked objects in intput and output and displays them accordingly, as can happen during integration testing.
+1. Logging behavior is easily customizable.

+### Performance

+The code has been through multiple profiling cycles.
+Each part of the code is intended for maximum performance.
+No object it serialized if it didn't need to.

 ### Why does it exist?